lucaslorentz/minicover/README.md

 ## Introduction
 Currently no Code Coverage Tool supports .NET Core on Linux.

 MiniCover is here to fill that gap.
-It is focused on very simple code base, usage and installation.
+It is focused on simple code base, usage and installation.

 ## Installation
 MiniCover was created to be installed as a .NET Cli Tool.
 You can do that by adding this to a csproj file: